jayoung/MKtests_JY/README.md

 ## Janet Young Nov 2020

 # Overview
-R functions to perform McDonald-Kreitman tests
+My R functions to perform McDonald-Kreitman tests

 Can polarize changes if an outgroup is provided

 Can filter out low frequency variants (this sometimes results in increased fixed changes, which is counter-intuitive, but occurs when there are polymorphisms where the ancestral allele is at low frequency and the derived allele is the only one that remains after filtering)

+Reminder:  best practise is to use sequences from only a single population (e.g. ZI population of D. melanogaster) and to remove rare polymorphisms (e.g. remove alleles with frequency <= 5%)

 See https://en.wikipedia.org/wiki/McDonald%E2%80%93Kreitman_test

+## An alternative: the MKT website

 I am using results provided by http://mkt.uab.es/mkt/MKT.asp to check my output.

-A note about the website: it ignores alignment positions where >=1 sequence contains a gap OR an N (e.g. demonstrate that using the two test alignments in MKTwebsite_testAln_addNseqs).
+A note about results from that website: it ignores alignment positions where >=1 sequence contains a gap OR an N (e.g. demonstrate that using the two test alignments in MKTwebsite_testAln_addNseqs).
 In contrast, my script includes those positions but does not count the gap or N as a change.
 Only in the case where one of the populations has only gap or N at a position, then I cannot count any fixed changes in that position.

 For particularly gappy alignments, this can be a problem.
-This is why we used Lisa's script to remove any seq containing Ns.
+This is why we use Lisa's script to remove any seq containing Ns if we want to perform MK tests using the website.
 As an extreme example, imagine you have an alignment with quite some seqs with Ns, and the Ns are spread around the sequences, something like this:
 ```
     NNNNNNACGTAGCTA
     ACGTNNNNNNNNNNN